TheOdinProject/curriculum/README.md

 ### In flight curriculum initiatives
 #### HTML/CSS course rewrite
 We are in the process of completely rewriting all of our HTML and CSS content, from scratch.
-Our current curriculum relies too heavily on freecodecamp, which many of our students report is somewhat of a slog.
+Our current curriculum relies too heavily on freecodecamp, which many learners report is somewhat of a slog.
 Additionally, much of our later content is getting somewhat dated, so we are in need of a refresh.

 You can see what we're working on [here](https://github.com/TheOdinProject/top-meta/projects/2).